adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 As e-commerce websites like Amazon consume the low-margin, high-inventory sales market, the brick-and-mortar retail industry shifts its focus towards high-quality customer experience.
 How a customer _feels_ about the physical, in-store human interactions has become a primary driver of brick-and-mortar retail profits.
 For stores to stay competitive today, a store's employees must understand how customers explore and interact with the sales floor.

-Until this decade, if you wanted to gather such customer data for your store, you faced a slow and inaccurate process.
-To estimate the fraction of visiting customers who made a purchase, say, a store would post an employee outside the front door and manually count for hours the number of customers entering the front door--headaches galore.
+Until now, if you wanted to gather such customer data for your store, you faced a slow and inaccurate process.
+If you want to estimate the fraction of visiting customers who make a purchase, say, a store would post an employee outside the front door and manually count for hours the number of customers entering the front door.

 Over the last decade computer vision has been steadily improving in its accuracy and ease of implementation.
 All the while, virtually all brick-and-mortar sales floors are covered by high-quality security camera footage.
 And, until 2020, virtually no one has applied AI analysis to their data.